dmggh/jwst/docs/server_guide/source/server_guide.rst

 The RC scripts are version controlled with the server source code in the directory "hosts" under the names dot_setenv and rc_script.

+LATER NOTE:  After a single point failure resulted from concurrently using two different versions of astropy,  the /home file systems of all VMs were isolated.   /eng/ssb/crds is used as a shared location, most notably for storing backup files which can be mirrored between servers.

 .setenv
 +++++++